José Clarín: As senator

 In 1934, he became a delegate to the Constitutional Convention from the second district of Bohol and a member of the committee on sponsorship.
 He was Senate President pro tempore for the 10th Philippine Legislature from 1934 to 1935.
 He remained as a member of the Philippine Senate until his sudden death in 1935.

-He died on June 1935 due to lung cancer, over which he suffered two months prior to his death.
+He died in June 1935 of lung cancer, which he had for two months before his death.

 Carlos P. Garcia, who was then Governor of Bohol, dubbed Clarin as the "idol of the 11th senatorial district".
 The town of Clarin in Misamis Occidental is named in his honor.

 Controversy

 In 1910, there were protests made within the Philippine Assembly against the membership of Clarin representing Bohol.
 However, these protests were dismissed.

 During his time in the Assembly, there were numerous attempts to unseat him.